White House denies Trump inciting violence against Muslim lawmaker

+"The president's words weigh a ton, and his hateful and inflammatory rhetoric creates real danger.
+President Trump must take down his disrespectful and dangerous video."

+Trump's spokeswoman Sarah Sanders, meanwhile, defended the president Sunday against accusations that he was inciting violence toward Omar.

-Ilhan Omar, a Democratic lawmaker from Minnesota, has been at the center of an escalating row following a speech she made about Islamophobia in which she was accused by conservatives of downplaying the deadliest attacks on US soil by characterizing the event as "some people did something."
+Omar has been at the center of an escalating row after a clip emerged of her characterizing the deadliest attack on US soil as "some people did something."

-Trump on Friday tweeted a video that juxtaposed the snippet, to a backdrop of menacing music, with images of the destruction wrought by the hijacked planes slamming into the Twin Towers which once dominated New York's skyline.
+On Friday, Trump tweeted a video that juxtaposed the snippet -- which Omar's fellow Democrats say was taken out of context -- with images of the hijacked planes used in the attacks crashing into the World Trade Center's twin towers that once dominated New York's skyline.
+Menacing music accompanies Omar's words.

-The clip, which has been viewed more than nine million times as of Sunday, ends with the words: "SEPTEMBER 11 2001 WE REMEMBER."
+The clip, which had been viewed more than 9.4 million times as of Sunday afternoon, ends with the words: "SEPTEMBER 11 2001 WE REMEMBER."

+Omar said in a statement posted on Twitter Sunday that many of the increased threats she had received were "directly referencing or replying to the President's video."

+"Violent crimes and other acts of hate by right-wing extremists and white nationalists are on the rise in this country and around the world," she said.
+"We can no longer ignore that they are being encouraged by the occupant of the highest office in the land."

-Prominent Democrats including Beto O'Rourke, Kamala Harris and Omar's fellow first-time Congresswoman Alexandria Ocasio-Cortez have rushed to Omar's defense, accusing the president and other Republicans of deliberately taking her remarks out of context and endangering her life.
+Prominent Democrats including Beto O'Rourke, Kamala Harris and Omar's fellow first-time Congresswoman Alexandria Ocasio-Cortez were quick to rush to Omar's defense, accusing the president and other Republicans of deliberately de-contextualizing her remarks and endangering her life.

-Sanders however defended Trump Sunday, telling ABC news: "The president is wishing no ill will and certainly not violence towards anyone."
+Sanders, however, defended Trump, telling ABC television's "This Week" that "the president is wishing no ill will and certainly not violence towards anyone."

-But, she added: "The president is absolutely and should be calling out the congresswoman for her not only one-time but history of anti-Semitic comments."

-Sanders was referencing a previous controversy sparked by Omar speaking out against the influence of the American Israel Public Affairs Committee lobby group in US politics.
+But, she added: "It's absolutely abhorrent the comments she continues to make and has made and (Democrats) look the other way.

+"I find her comments to be absolutely disgraceful and unbefitting of a member of Congress and I think that it's a good thing that the president is calling her out for those comments, and the big question is why aren't Democrats doing it as well."

 The controversy arose after Omar delivered a 20-minute address to the Council on American Islamic Relations (CAIR) shortly after the New Zealand mosque attacks in March.